vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_start.md

 ### Options

 ```
   -h, --help   help for start
-  -w, --workflow string   The workflow you want to start (required)
 ```

 ### Options inherited from parent commands

 ```
       --action_timeout duration   timeout for the total command (default 1h0m0s)
-  -k, --keyspace string           Keyspace context for the workflow (required)
+  -k, --keyspace string           Keyspace context for the workflow (required).
       --server string             server to use for connection (required)
 ```